cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 4. Install OpenMPI (if you want to do multiple protein runs).
 5. Replace paths in make file to arblib library and header files.
 6. Replace paths in bash script to arblib library and Carlos_membrane_project source files.
+7. Replace paths in main source code file for the location of where the data output is to be saved.
-7. Change OMP_NUM_THREADS environmental variable to the thread count wanted in the bash script.
+8. Adjust OMP_NUM_THREADS environmental variable to the thread count wanted in the bash script.

 [Back To The Top](#CSCI596FINAL)